nktice/AMD-AI/SallyAIRiddle.md

 [8k/8] [fail]

 TheBloke_Wizard-Vicuna-30B-Uncensored-GPTQ - [fail]
+Insists : `"Sally doesn't have any sisters herself, but her three brothers each have two sisters so in total she has six siblings."`

+TheBloke_Wizard-Vicuna-30B-Uncensored-GPTQ - [fail]
 [ no sisters ]

 TheBloke_WizardLM-1.0-Uncensored-Llama2-13B-GPTQ - [fail]
 [ Consistantly says 6 sisters in different ways... ]
-"Sally has 6 sisters in total."
+`"Sally has 6 sisters in total."`

 TheBloke_WizardLM-13B-V1.0-Uncensored-GPTQ - [fail]